Table of Contents

 So try pouring 5 or 6 tablespoons of water (around 70-90 millilitres) onto a clean diaper and observe what it looks and feels like.

-This way you will know exactly what a wet diaper feels like, and be able to easily spot if your baby’s diaper is wet enough for a change.
+This way you will know exactly what a wet diaper feels like, and be able to easily spot if your baby’s diaper needs a change.

-How Do You Tell If A Disposable Diaper Is Wet?
+How To Tell If A Disposable Diaper Is Wet

 As we saw above, many disposable diapers and nappies come with a wetness indicator.

-This is a clever line on the outside of the diaper which turns a certain color when the diaper becomes wet.
+This is a clever line on the outside of the diaper which turns a certain color when the diaper comes in contact with liquid.